-TYPE 1: Straight 1a Straight (Fine/Thin Hair tends to be very soft, shiny, oily, poor at holding curls but difficult to damage.
+TYPE 1: Straight Straight (Fine/Thin Hair tends to be very soft, shiny, oily, poor at holding curls difficult to damage.
+Hair tends to be very soft, shiny, oily, poor at holding curls but difficult to damage.
 1b Straight (Medium) Hair characterized by volume and body 1c Straight (Coarse) Hair tends to be bone-straight and difficult to curl.
 Common in Asian women.

-TYPE 2: Wavy 2 a Wavy (Fine/Thin) Hair has definite "S" pattern and is usually responsive to a variety of styles.
-2b Wavy (Medium) Can tend to be frizzy and a little resistant to styling.
-2c Wavy (Coarse) Very frizzy with thicker waves; often more resistant to styling.
+TYPE 2: Wavy Wavy (Fine/Thin) Hair has definite "S" pattern and is usually responsive to riety of styles.
+Hair has definite "S" pattern and is usually responsive to a variety of styles.
+2b 2b Wavy (Medium) Can tend to be frizzy and a little resistant to styling.
+2c Wavy (Coarse) Very frizzy with thicker waves; often more resistant to stylin

-TYPE 3: Curly 3a Curly (Loose) Curly hair that usually presents a definite "S" pattern and tends to combine thickness, fullness, body.
-3b Curly (Tight) As 3a but with tighter curling.
+TYPE 3: Curly Curly (Loose) Curly hair that usually presents a definite "S" pattern a tends to combine thickness, fullness, body.
+Curly hair that usually presents a definite "S" pattern and tends to combine thickness, fullness, body.
+3b 3b Curly (Tight) As 3a but with tighter curling.

-TYPE 4: Kinky 4a Kinky (Soft) Hair tends to be very fragile, tightly coiled and can feature curly patterning.
-4b Kinky (Wiry) As 4a but with less visible curly patterning.
+TYPE 4: Kinky 4a Kinky (Soft) Hair tends to be very fragile, tightly coiled and can featurely patterning.
+4b 4b Kinky (Wiry) As 4a but with less visible curly patterning.